Faucet Repair

 Teachers

-Noah Davis, Piero, George Tooker, Nicole Eisenman, Brett Whiteley, Catherine Murphy is in the house, Paula Rego, Sargent, Lois Dodd, Alex Katz, Joe Brainard, Wilhelm Sasnal, Paul Cadmus, Thomas Hart Benton, Inka Essenhigh, Philip Pearlstein, Frank Moore, Frida Kahlo, Chronis Botsoglou, Sibylle Ruppert, Henry Taylor, Sophie Calle, Daumier, Robin F. Williams, Jack Whitten, Jessie Homer French, Jasper Johns, Nyoman Masriadi, Anna Weyant, Justin Liam O’Brien, Rosemarie Trockel, Degas, Aubrey Levinthal, Ingres is in the house, Ruprecht von Kaufmann, Jesse Mockrin, Munch, Grant Wood, Leonor Fini, Tristan Unrau, Justin John Greene, Seth Becker, Eric Fischl, Luchita Hurtado, Emile Meunier, Jennifer Packer, John Currin, Lisa Yuskavage, Nicholas Bierk, Freud, Todd Bienvenu, Georgia O’Keeffe, Goya, Ray Johnson, Ivan Seal, Kyle Dunn, Kerry James Marshall, Gareth Cadwallader, Georg Scholz, Ana Mendieta, Christian Rex van Minnen, Issy Wood, Matthew Wong, Austin Harris, Wayne Thiebaud, Jane Dickson, Richter, Raina Seung Eun Jung, Neo Rauch, Paul Landacre, Alice Neel, Matt Bollinger, Shannon Cartier Lucy, Peter Blume, Maud Madsen, Peter Doig, Vija Celmins, Dylan Vandenhoeck, Judith Leyster is in the house yeah, Duchamp, Ruba Nadar, Graham Sutherland, Hockney, Velázquez, Jonathan Tignor, Tschabalala Self, Hopper, Lee Lozano, Martin Wong, Guston, Leonardo, Marisol, Gregory Gillespie, Cézanne, James Castle, Pyke Koch, Peeter Allik, Kent O’Connor, Heide Fasnacht, Brett Bigbee, Haley Josephs, Félix Vallotton…
+Noah Davis, Piero, George Tooker, Nicole Eisenman, Brett Whiteley, Catherine Murphy is in the house, Paula Rego, Sargent, Lois Dodd, Alex Katz, Joe Brainard, Wilhelm Sasnal, Paul Cadmus, Thomas Hart Benton, Inka Essenhigh, Philip Pearlstein, Frank Moore, Frida Kahlo, Chronis Botsoglou, Sibylle Ruppert, Henry Taylor, Sophie Calle, Daumier, Robin F. Williams, Jack Whitten, Jessie Homer French, Jasper Johns, Nyoman Masriadi, Anna Weyant, Justin Liam O’Brien, Rosemarie Trockel, Degas, Aubrey Levinthal, Ingres is in the house, Ruprecht von Kaufmann, Jesse Mockrin, Munch, Grant Wood, Leonor Fini, Tristan Unrau, Justin John Greene, Seth Becker, Eric Fischl, Luchita Hurtado, Emile Meunier, Jennifer Packer, John Currin, Lisa Yuskavage, Nicholas Bierk, Freud, Todd Bienvenu, Georgia O’Keeffe, Goya, Ray Johnson, Ivan Seal, Kyle Dunn, Kerry James Marshall, Gareth Cadwallader, Georg Scholz, Ana Mendieta, Christian Rex van Minnen, Issy Wood, Matthew Wong, Austin Harris, Wayne Thiebaud, Jane Dickson, Richter, Raina Seung Eun Jung, Co Westerik, Neo Rauch, Paul Landacre, Alice Neel, Matt Bollinger, Shannon Cartier Lucy, Peter Blume, Maud Madsen, Peter Doig, Vija Celmins, Dylan Vandenhoeck, Judith Leyster is in the house yeah, Duchamp, Ruba Nadar, Graham Sutherland, Hockney, Velázquez, Jonathan Tignor, Tschabalala Self, Hopper, Lee Lozano, Martin Wong, Guston, Leonardo, Marisol, Gregory Gillespie, Cézanne, James Castle, Pyke Koch, Peeter Allik, Kent O’Connor, Heide Fasnacht, Brett Bigbee, Haley Josephs, Félix Vallotton…

 A good bruise goes a long way because it remembers a Hereditary outburst.
 And straining for a low pass knob.
 And a fart first impression.
 And legal action by association.
 And pouring nuclear hot sauce all over its food with a broom to its head.
 And hearing gunshots at the front door and then hiding in its bedroom only to step in dog shit in the dark.
 And when laundry was too expensive, getting on its hands and knees to wring it in a dirty bathtub.
 And a cop’s flashlight like a tunnel to the passenger seat.
 And losing some scalp getting out of the car under barbed wire.
 And fighting the Anima under the spell of dark matter.
 And the rush of illegal dumping within legshot of a ranger.
 And a shadow downing beer after beer because it was the only cold thing.
 And mini escapes to the coffee shop shackle, the cotton mouth walk.
 And an army of tiny knives carving into its ribs.
 And laughing detonations outside its bedroom window.
 And Marvin Gaye with no curtains.
 And demons crawling out of its night stomach.
 And an inability to keep time.
 And permanent ongoing renovations.
 And shaving a circle down to a single molecular point.
 And a broken axle road trip.
 And a looking glass living room.
 And waves of dried sweat marking hat circumference.
 And garaging detritus.
 And a clean mirror in a familiar bathroom.
 And sleep in the shape of a fetus.